marcossantiago/kubernetes-workshop/05_probes.md

   httpGet:
     path: /readiness
     port: 8080
-  initialDelaySeconds: 20
-  timeoutSeconds: 5
+  initialDelaySeconds: 5  # Delay before probe is called
+  timeoutSeconds: 1       # Probe must respond within this timeout
 ```
-`initialDelaySeconds: 5` means that there is a delay of 5 seconds until the readiness probe will be called

-`timeoutSeconds: 1` means that the readiness probe must respond within one second and needs to be HTTP 200 or greater and less than 400
+Response must be HTTP Status Code between 200 and 399

 ---

-### Liveness probes
+### Liveness probe

-Once the application pod is up and running we need a way to confirm that it’s healthy and ready for serving traffic.
+Once the application pod is up we need to confirm that it’s healthy and ready for serving traffic.

 Liveness probes are for situations when an app has crashed or isn't responding anymore.
-Just like the readiness probe, a liveness probe can be used to preform a set of health checks.

 ```
 livenessProbe: